 Speaking of the end, you’re gonna be surprised about one pivotal scene before The End Credits commence.

 Negative: Michael Bay also produced the film.
-I can’t believe I’m gonna say it, I’ll give him a pass, because I didn’t see a lot of explosions.
+I can’t believe I’m gonna say it, I’ll give him a pass, because I didn’t see a lot of explosions or tropes associated with him.

 I couldn’t find anything wrong with this movie, I’m gonna give it an Extra Point for The Cast & Crew for making a film as flawless as possible!